mspbannister/ud120-projects/final_project/P5_submission.md

 Validation is the process of retaining a sample of the data set and using it to test the classifier once it has been tuned.
 This is important, because if the classifier is only tuned using a training and test set, it may become overfitted to the test set and thus underperform in real life applications.
 The validation set therefore acts as a final check to ensure overfitting has not occurred.

-With small data sets such as the Enron set, the data sampling process that creates the training, test and validation sets can have a significant impact on the classifier’s performance – for example, if the distribution of data in the training set do not reflect that of the wider set.
+With small data sets such as the Enron set, the data sampling process that creates the training, test and validation sets can have a significant impact on the classifier’s performance – for example, if the distribution of data in the training set does not reflect that of the wider set.
 To overcome this, I used a cross-validation function (stratified shuffle split), which randomly splits the data into k samples and trains the classifier on each of the k-1 samples, before validating it on the remaining data.
 The classifier’s performance is thus averaged across each of the samples.

 ## Evaluation

 *Give at least 2 evaluation metrics and your average performance for each of them.
 Explain an interpretation of your metrics that says something human-understandable about your algorithm’s performance.*

 I evaluated my classifier primarily using the ‘precision’ and ‘recall’ metrics.
 [Wikipedia](https://en.wikipedia.org/wiki/Precision_and_recall) defines these as measures of “exactness” and “completeness”, respectively.
-In the context of this data set, precision measures the proportion of correctly identified POIs out of the total number of individuals identified as POI by our classifier.
+In the context of this investigation, precision measures the proportion of correctly identified POIs out of the total number of individuals identified as POI by our classifier.
 Recall measures the proportion of correctly identified POIs out of the total number of POIs in the data set.

 Using the ‘tester.py’ script, averaged over 10 iterations, my classifier achieved the following performance: